 They sell and service BMX, cruisers, electric, mountain, kids, and specialty.
 Basic Tune Up is $69.99.
-Signup for ride events.
+Sign-up for ride events.
 Brands: TREK, Electra, Pivot, Haro, Pure Fix, FitBike.

-5. Huntington Beach Bicycle Company.
+4. Huntington Beach Bicycle Company.
 Their motto: "Sell high quality beach cruisers with style and attitude."
 Options for mens, women's, boys, and girls.
 If Harley Davidson made a beach cruiser, this is what it would look like.
-Prices from $299.
-328 Main St. Tel: 714.842.4222

 There are plenty of places to ride.
 For pure enjoyment and safety, here are some notable paths.
 Parking is available at any of the state beaches for $15.

-1. Huntington Beach Bike Trail.
+1. HB Bike Trail.
 Also known as The Strand, it stretches 8.5 miles.
 The trail starts at PCH and Warner Ave.
 South, it runs all the way into Newport Beach.
 From the pier going north, it intersects with the Santa Ana River Trail.
 Paved, it's suitable for roller skating and jogging.

 2. The Santa Ana River Trail & Parkway.
 One of the holy grails of cycling in Orange County, it runs over 70 miles.
 Under development, it will span 100 miles upon completion.

 It's a paved multi-use trail often referred to as a "highway for cyclists".
 Along the way are wild flowers, birds, and occasional mountain lions.
-Enter on the west side of the river.
+Yes lions.

 *NOTE: Reports of homeless camps under some bridges.
 Exercise caution.

 3. Biking to Newport Beach Pier.
 It's not as far it seems.
 Assuming one starts at the beginning of the JB trail Warner & PCH it's about 11 miles with 50 mins to 1 hour.
 It depends on how crowded it is.

 1. With any city, bike theft is a problem.